rphuang/ExifPhotosPy/README.md

 ```

 ## Custom UI
 The UI is based on Python Kivy, so custom UI can be done by changing the exifMain.kv file.
-In the folder, there are two versions of .kv files.
-Just copy the version of files to exifMain.kv and exifMainConfig.txt.
+Besides editing the kv file directly, there are versions of .kv files in the repo.
+Just copy the files from the subfolder to main folder.
-* exifMain-wide.kv - this defines UI for a wide screen.
-It goes along with exifMainConfig-wide.txt.
-* exifMain-vertical.kv - this defines UI for a small screen.
-It goes along with exifMainConfig-vertical.txt.
+* android-landscape - this folder contains .kv and config files for Android in landscape mode.
+* android-portrait - this folder contains .kv and config files for Android in portrait mode.
+* windows-landscape - this folder contains .kv and config files for Windows in landscape mode.

 # Issues, Notes, and ToDos
 * To support swipe gesture.